Master's Degree Program (MBS)

 Only those with a Bachelor’s Degree in Bible or Bible-related fields are eligible to enter our graduate program.
 However, a student with a degree in other fields may take fifteen (15) leveling hours (designated by the Bear Valley Bible Institute) to qualify.

 #6 – What if I am not a member of the church of Christ?

 The Bear Valley Bible Institute is a work of the Bear Valley church of Christ, and is intended for faithful members of the churches of Christ.

 #7– Is this program accredited?

-This Master’s program is not nationally accredited.
-It is approved, however, by the Colorado Board of Education.
-In addition, there are a number of colleges and Universities that accept credit hours from this Master’s degree program.
+This master’s program is not nationally accredited.
+It is approved, however, by the Colorado Commission on Higher Education.
+In addition, there are a number of colleges and universities that accept credit hours from this master’s degree program.
 We have an agreement with Amridge University (www.amridgeuniversity.edu) in which 39 credit hours will transfer into their Master of Divinity program.
-Our Master’s degree is a ministry degree that demonstrates that the student has achieved a high level of academic training.
+Our master’s degree is a ministry degree that demonstrates that the student has achieved a high level of academic training.